rumq/java-springboot-course/pages/common-class-notes-learners.md

 #### Assignment
-Replicate the same structure of restaurants and run it with the impl like a prototype

 Run a prototype example like the demo 04 package demo.di using as an example replicate the same structure of the Restaurant assigment that we have done in java.